node-class-may-2023/ComIT_Node/javascript.md

 * Once we reach 1001 number will no longer be lower than 1001 so the condition will be false
 * The code will continue the normal code flow
 * We need to be careful as the condition might be always true and this script will continue to execute for ever
-* At some point the engine will throw a recursivity exeption and we'll get an error
+* At some point the engine will throw a recursivity exception and we'll get an error
-* Always to asure to change the condition so it becomes false at some point
+* Always be sure to change the condition so it becomes false at some point

 **Example:**
 ```js